ckorfmann/snp-counter/README.md

    **WARNING: the default output *will overwrite* any file in the directory named "*output.csv*" if no output file name is specified.
 Similarly, any existing file in the output directory with the same name as the output specified in the second argument *will be overwritten*.**

+    Alternatively, for Linux/MacOS, if you gain permission to execute *snpCounter.py* directly, you can run the program without needing to type "python3" before every terminal entry.
+This can be achieved by running the following command before first use:

+    ```
+    chmod +x snpCounter.py
+    ```

+    Subsequent usage can be now done as follows:
+    ```
+    ./snpCounter.py <inputFile> <outputFile>
+    ```

 ## Example
    On Linux/MacOS: